nikunjpansari/EDA_Netflix_Movie_TV_Show_Dataset/README.md

 * Visualize the distribution of ratings using a histogram.
 * Visualize the distribution of genres using a bar plot.
 * Visualize the correlation matrix using a heatmap.
-* Adjust the code as needed based on your dataset structure and specific analysis requirements.